Vitamin D and Seasonal Affective Disorder

 The Role of Vitamin D in Mental Health

 Vitamin D isn’t just important for your bones; it’s a crucial player in brain health too.
-But how exactly does Vitamin D affect your mood and mental state?
+But how exactly does Vitamin D affect your mood and mental state explore the mental health benefits.

 How Vitamin D Affects Mood Regulation